 Anchorage Port Stephens

 If you want a luxurious stay with your partner, look no further.
-The rooms at Anchorage are blue and white themed to reinforce the fact that you’re near the ocean, and should surrender to its calmness.
-The rooms come in a One Bedroom Loft Suite, Two Bedroom Loft Suite, the Captain’s Suite, Masters Suite and anchorage villa and range from $279 – 589 per night.
-They all have balconies with a view of the marina, where you can breathe in the relaxing, salty breeze.
+The rooms at Anchorage Port Stephens are blue and white themed to reinforce the fact that you’re near the ocean, and should surrender to its calmness.
+The rooms come in a One Bedroom Loft Suite, Two Bedroom Loft Suite, the Captain’s Suite, Masters Suite and the Anchorage Villa all ranging from $279 per night.
+All rooms have balconies with a view of the marina, where you can breathe in the relaxing, salty breeze.
 You can also enjoy the breathtaking view from the outdoor pool, and bring your cocktail from the hotel’s bar with you.
-Guests can get a regional fresh seafood platter from The Gallery Kitchen, designed to share with family and friends or a romantic dinner for two.
+Prefer to stay in?
+Guests can also get a regional fresh seafood platter from The Gallery Kitchen which is perfect for a romantic dinner for two.

 Oaks Pacific Blue Resort

 Taking its position as one of Port Stephens best resorts, Oaks Pacific Blue offers warm and welcoming options for families, friends and partners, including Australia’s largest swimming pool!
 At Oaks Pacific Blue Resort you’ll be spoilt for choice with a wide range of facilities including a day spa, gymnasium, heated spas, Japanese steam room, heated lap pool and tennis courts.
 The types of rooms include deluxe studios, one, two and three bedroom apartments, some with swim-out facilities, spas and private plunge pools which range from $154 per night.
 Oaks Pacific Blue Resort is close to Salamander Bay shopping centre, and is only a short drive to the heart of Nelson Bay and D’Albora Marina.